-

 Screenshot 2025-06-17 at 11.22.01?AM.png (215.66KB)

-downloads: 75Outside of the build process itself, a lot of you have kind of touched on why I didn't submit in time.
+downloads: 145Outside of the build process itself, a lot of you have kind of touched on why I didn't submit in time.
 I basically built on this every day in the last three months, and the deadline approached more and more and I got more and more nervous.
 I jokingly asked for an extension and I legitimately didn't expect it to happen.
 When it did, and I realized I was still a way off from finishing...
 I felt awful.
 With the deadline arriving, I had to make a decision to rush it and submit or keep it, and do it how I wanted.
 The answer felt easy but somehow like I was letting myself down or the community down.
 I think I made the right decision in the end, because this allowed me to expand the map from 60x60 to 80x70 and spend hours in the minutiae of meticulous detailing, and redoing things, and adding things and perfecting things.
 It that last month after the deadline it felt grueling knowing that I had a vision and needed all these extra tiles to execute it, but I think it was for the benefit of the map.
 I will always and forever say that a parkmaker's greatest tool is patience.
 To have the patience to expand or refine or wait for a bug to be fixed, is a far greater skill than placing some trees or creating a layout.
 It's what's going to challenge you to become the best you can be, and I think that goes for probably most things in life (I'm a dad, I think I have some authority to make that call).
 Here's where the map was on deadline day, and I had a handful of facades to do still and some queue line stuff and the carousel, etc:

 Screenshot 2025-06-18 at 11.01.51?AM.png (1.4MB)

-downloads: 68Anyway, I guess that's all I could share for now.
+downloads: 138Anyway, I guess that's all I could share for now.
 Again, I am beside myself with all the love and support you guys have given for me and this release.
 It means the world, and I hope to keep going and excited for whatever is next.

 -

-Steve Go to post #796205
+Go to post #796205

 Not bad for DKSO.